mraggi/discreture/README.md

 for (auto& x : X)
 {
 	// x is of type const vector<int>&, so anything that works with
-	// const vector references also works on x, such as calling x[3], etc.
+	// const vector references also works on x, such as indexing, iterating, etc. x[3], etc.
 }
 ```